 Two critical parts of a Film Today class are: (1) Identify 4 new outstanding movie releases.
-Members volunteer to present a 5-8 minute critique of each film at our next class meeting followed by audience comments.
-A follow-up summary is sent to those on our mail list.
-(2) Filmrelated past events are highlighted in a 20-minute segment.
-Past specials include: Film Noir, Women's Role in Movie Development, and From the Shtetl to Beverly Hills.
+Members then volunteer to present a 5-8 minute critique of each film at our next class meeting followed by audience comments.
+A follow-up summary is sent to those on our mailing list.
+(2) Film-related past events are highlighted in a 20-minute segment.
+Past specials included milestones in film history.

-B WEEK / THUR / 12:45pm to 2:30pm
+B WEEK / THUR / 1:00pm to 2:30pm